S&P 500: Will rally continue?

 On Dec.
 3 the index fell to the local low of 4,495.12 and it was 5.24% below the previous record high.
 So it was a pretty mild downward correction or just a consolidation following this year’s advances.

 The nearest important resistance level remains at around 4,800.
-On the other hand, the support level is now at 4,740- 4,750, marked by the previous highs.
-The S&P 500 broke above its two-month-long consolidation, as we can see on the daily chart.
+On the other hand, the support level is now at 4,740-4,750, marked by the previous highs.
+The S&P 500 broke above its two-month long consolidation, as we can see on the daily chart (chart by courtesy of http://stockcharts.com):

 Let’s take a look at the Nasdaq 100 chart.
 The technology index is relatively weaker than the broad stock market’s gauge as it is still trading below the Nov.
 22 record high of 16,764.85.
 The recent rally in stocks was driven by a handful of stocks and the technology stocks were just retracing their recent declines.
 However, the Nasdaq 100 broke above the resistance level of 16,400.

 Apple stock got back close to its Dec.
 13 record high of $182.13.
 The nearest important resistance level is at $180-182.
-The stock remains above its two-month-long upward trend line.
+The stock remains above its two-month long upward trend line.
 There have been no confirmed negative signals so far, however, the market may be trading within a medium-term topping pattern.
-It’s getting very hard to fundamentally justify Apple’s current market capitalization of around $3 trillion.
+It’s getting very hard to fundamentally justify the Apple’s current market capitalization of around $3 trillion.

 Conclusion